About the Beetles

-PSHB/FD was first found at Whittier Narrows in Los Angeles County in 2003.
+ISHB was first found at Whittier Narrows in Los Angeles County in 2003 but was not identified until several years later.
 From 2003-2010 the beetle was found on a few ornamental trees, then in 2010 it was the presumptive cause of the death of a large number of box elder street trees in Long Beach.
 In 2012 the beetle was collected from a backyard avocado tree in South Gate, and from several tree species at local botanical gardens.
-It now appears to be established in Los Angeles, Orange, and Riverside Counties.
+It now appears to be established in Los Angeles, Orange, and Riverside Counties and has also spread to selected areas of San Bernardino, Ventura and Santa Barbara Counties.
 A single beetle was caught in Santa Cruz County in 2014.

 1 Dimson, M., Kabashima, J., Eskalen, A. (2015).
 Polyphagous Shot Hole Borer + Fusarium Dieback: Identifying Symptoms and Look-Alike Pests.
 [Brochure]. n.c.: University of California Agriculture and Natural Resources.